 In this article, we’ll explore what a marketing funnel is and how marketers can build a strategy that serves each stage of the funnel in succession.

-At the turn of the 20th century, agency owner and future advertising hall-of-famer, Elias St. Elmo Lewis, developed a model that mapped the stages of a customer’s relationship with a business.
+At the turn of the 20th century, agency owner and future advertising hall-of-famer, Elias St. Elmo Lewis, developed the AIDA model that mapped the stages of a customer’s relationship with a business.
 Those stages were as follows:

 Awareness: The prospect becomes aware of their problem and potential solutions to it.

 Interest: The prospect expresses interest in a particular group of products or services that solves their specific problem.

 Desire or Decision: The prospect shows interest in a particular brand or product and begins to evaluate whether it meets their needs.

 Action: The prospect decides whether that brand or product meets their needs.
 If it does, they become a customer.
 If it doesn’t, they continue to evaluate until they find a brand or product that does.

 In 1924, William H. Townsend combined the AIDA model with the funnel concept, and the first marketing funnel was born: